digitalbricklayer/techteapotcom/src/content/posts/an-exploration-of-open-core-licensing-in-network-management.md

 A rival copy of an open source project based upon the same source code is called a fork.

-As the core <em>community</em> product is freely available to anybody, there is a danger that a third party could create add-ons to the <em>community</em> edition and sell them in direct competition to the open core company.
-Whilst there is a danger of a competitor emerging to utilise the <em>community</em> product, there are some very good reasons why it won't happen.
+As the core *community* product is freely available to anybody, there is a danger that a third party could create add-ons to the *community* edition and sell them in direct competition to the open core company.
+Whilst there is a danger of a competitor emerging to utilise the *community* product, there are some very good reasons why it won't happen.

-The competitor would be barred from using trademarks from the <em>community</em> edition in their product name or website.
+The competitor would be barred from using trademarks from the *community* edition in their product name or website.
 Consequently, it would be very difficult to promote the add-on to the desired audience.
 Trademark issues were one of the [causes of the Icinga Nagios fork](http://blogs.the451group.com/opensource/2009/05/08/nagios-fork-commercial-growing-pains-commercial-interests/) for instance.

-In order to get around the trademark issue, the competitor would be forced to fork the <em>community</em> edition and release it under a new name.
+In order to get around the trademark issue, the competitor would be forced to fork the *community* edition and release it under a new name.
 They could then sell an add-on product.
 Plainly the original community wouldn't know anything about the fork and it would take a lot of marketing effort, in an already competitive market, for anybody to notice.

 With the original community largely closed off, the competitor would have to start afresh and build a new community from scratch.
 Building a community takes time and money, external investment would be a very useful way to kick start the process.
 The competitor would not make a particularly attractive target for investment given that it doesn't own any of the intellectual property of the fork.

-In addition, the competitor would need to be absolutely certain that there are no source code or other artefacts which are being distributed as an exception to the <em>community</em> edition licence.
+In addition, the competitor would need to be absolutely certain that there are no source code or other artefacts which are being distributed as an exception to the *community* edition licence.
 There may also be clauses in the licence that have been inserted to guard against forking.
 The Zenoss [licence contains just such a poisoning clause](https://www.adventuresinoss.com/?p=1234) for instance.

 Whilst forking is a danger to any commercial open core company, it does not appear to be a very pressing danger in practice.